+Some of the most frequently asked questions we receive is to do with IP ratings.
 What is an IP rating?
 What does it mean?
 How does the rating system work?
-We understand there are many questions regarding IP rating and to help you understand it better, we have created this guide to explain what is IP rating.
+We understand there are many questions regarding IP ratings, so to help you understand it better, we have created this guide.

 An International Protection Marking, also known as IP Rating/Code, is the rating of a product’s ability to withstand liquid and dust intrusion.
 Defined by IEC/EN 60529, the standard was developed by the International Electrotechnical Commission and is recognized all over the world.